Marco Zimmerling

 News

-We have released the artifacts (hardware designs, source code, etc.) of our NSDI'21 paper on enabling efficient device-to-device communication in battery-free networks.
+We have released the artifacts (energy-harvesting traces, source code, etc.) of our NSDI'22 paper on battery-free device-to-device communication.

 Selected Recent Peer-Reviewed Publications